HoyeonYu/OpenCV_AutoLabeling/README.md

 This tool is developed for labeling object of video automatically by ranging HSV values.
 Each HSV values of objects is decided by checking trackbar manually.
 When frame of video labelled properly, "original_frame.jpg", "label_data.txt", "bounded_frame.jpg" will be saved.
-The pictures below are Original Frame / Binarize HSV Frame / Bounded Frame.
+The pictures below are Original Frame / Binarized HSV Frame / Bounded Frame.

 ## Box Labeling
 ![box_labeling](https://user-images.githubusercontent.com/53277342/127990587-4b5f29cb-f2b1-4a65-a564-9b5db1dbbbe0.gif)